 2. People who are looking to earn all or part of a living doing something s/he loves.

 This person is perhaps a freelance writer or a helping professional such as a counselor or an activities director or a housewife/mother seeking to add to the family income doing something she believes in.
-That person is looking either to make memoir work into full-time job or is looking to create supplemental income.
+That person is looking either to make memoir work into a full-time job or is looking to create supplemental income.
 Of course, they enjoy the work because that’s what they chose to do, but that work also has to contribute to the “bottom line.”
 We call these people Memoir Professionals and they acquire the Memoir Professional Package.
 In addition to the teaching materials, the Memoir Professional Package has an Editor’s Manual, a Speaker’s Manual and a Business Manual as well as an e-course geared to creating business success.
 Comes with much writing material including the Memoir Start Up Package.

 Among the early buyers of the Memoir Professional package was Linda Myers who went on to create the National Association of Memoir Writers.
 So people have made use of the materials to create careers.